Trial film: Varieties

-Outside of the first few minutes of the film, 12 Angry Men (1957) never enters a courtroom at all.
+Aside from the first few minutes of the film, 12 Angry Men (1957) does not take place in a courtroom.
 It views the particular case and the system of justice through the prism of jury deliberations.
 The film explains practical explications of legal concepts basic to the American system of justice, and their effect on a particular trial and defendant.
 Those include the presumption of innocence, burden of proof, and the requirement of proof beyond a reasonable doubt.

 The trial in M (1931) does not take place in a legal courtroom; rather, crime syndicate leaders along with the city's underground hold proceedings in a warehouse.
 Despite the lack of legal trappings, "it is one of the most effective trials ever filmed, questioning our notions of justice and revenge, mob rule and order, power and responsibility."
 Wearing long leather coats instead of robes, criminals become judges.
 The murderer is cast as the victim, while the forces of law and order must rely on luck.
 Peter Lorre strikingly raises the issue of his culpability due to alleged insanity, and the imposition of ultimate retributive justice is depicted as being unsatisfying for society and the survivors of the murdered victims.

-While courtroom films are typically dramas, My Cousin Vinny (1992) is a comedy centered on a trial in Alabama.
-It resulted in Marisa Tomei winning the Best Supporting Actress Oscar.
+Courtroom films are typically dramas, but there have been several comedy films centering around trials, including Adam's Rib, My Cousin Vinny, and Legally Blonde.

 Military trial films

-The military trial film is a subtype of the trial genre that focuses on military trials (i.e., courts-martial).
+The military trial film is a subtype of the trial genre that focuses on military trials (i.e., court-martial).

 They typically include conflicting questions of loyalty, command responsibility, ethical rules and rules of engagement, obedience to superior authority, politics and class conflict.
 War and trials are good foils for one another.
 The struggles are perennial and engaging.
 A partial list includes: